 Reserve Account.
-The reserve account will be created with an initial deposit by the trust on the closing date of cash or eligible investments in an amount equal to approximately \$283,520,000.
+The reserve account will be created with an initial deposit by the trust on the closing date of cash or eligible investments in an amount equal to approximately \$351,000,000.
 The amount on deposit in the reserve account to the extent used will be replenished up to the required reserve amount on each distribution date from the amount of Available Funds remaining after payment of the prior amounts set forth under "Distributions and Payments."

-Funds will be withdrawn from the reserve account to the extent that the amount of Available Funds is insufficient to pay any of the items specified in clauses (1) through (6) under "Distributions and Payments-Distributions from the Collection Account," on any distribution date.
-These funds will be paid from the reserve account to the persons and in the order of priority specified for distributions out of the collection account in clauses (1) through (6) on a distribution date.
-If the amount in the reserve account is insufficient the trust will have the right to make draw requests under the liquidity note agreement.
-See "Credit Enhancement - Liquidity Note Agreement," below.
-Starting with the February 2007 distribution date, the required aggregate amount of funds in the reserve account and available under the liquidity note commitment will step-down according to the schedule below.
-The required reserve amount will not step-down below the minimum reserve amount of \$9,200,000.
-The minimum reserve amount may be used if the liquidity note commitment has been reduced to zero or is not otherwise available.
-Funds advanced pursuant to the liquidity note agreement will be repaid as described under "Distributions and Payments."
+Funds will be withdrawn from the reserve account to the extent that the amount of Available Funds is insufficient to pay any of the items specified in clauses (1) through (5) under "Distributions and Payments-Distributions from the Collection Account," on any distribution date and to the extent that the amount of funds is insufficient to pay any of the items specified in clauses "First" and "Second" under "Distributions and Payments-Distributions from the Future Distribution Account."
+These funds will be paid from the reserve account to the persons and in the order of priority specified for distributions out of the collection account in clauses (1) through (5) on a distribution date.
+Starting with the November 2007 distribution date, the required aggregate amount of funds in the reserve account will step-down according to the schedule below.